roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 **What I should have done:** I should have countered this attack by managing up, better.
 Sometimes, the only thing you can do is run to Daddy, in this case, the CEO.
-I would have spent more time with him to build my reputation instead of letting it get sullied.
+I should have spent more time with him to reinforce my positive reputation instead of letting it get sullied.

 ### My fourth step toward failure: pacifism